There are so many reasons to love Jack Russell Terriers; they have big hearts and a wide set of skills.

 Let us know what you think about these cute canines in the comments below!

-1. Jack Russell Terrier x Australian Terrier (Rustralian Terrier)
+1. Jack Russell Terrier x Fox Terrier (Jack-Fox Terrier)

 These dogs are some of the kindest canines around, and despite their little bodies, they have incredibly big hearts.

-One part Jack Russell and one part Aussie terrier, these darling little doggos generally have pretty scruffy fur with smooth, floppy ears and a patterned coat.
+One part Jack Russell and one part fox terrier, these darling little doggos have a true terrier’s drive to find and hunt vermin!

 2. Jack Russell Terrier x Pug (Jug)